Chat with us, powered by LiveChat

 See Full Course Description

-This 2-credit course will cover the fundamentals of small molecule drugs and therapeutic biologics (e.g. viral-based gene therapy) and their actions in the body.
-Specific topics include painkillers, alcohol and psychological medications, among others.
-The course will prepare students for more advanced studies of pharmacology and therapeutics in the context of human physiology and pathophysiology.
+This course covers the fundamentals of small molecule drugs and therapeutic biologics that target the nervous system, including alcohol, painkillers and psychological medications.
+Upon completing this course, students are prepared for more advanced studies of pharmacology and therapeutics in the context of human physiology and pathophysiology.

 See Full Course Description